Lieder-Lab/liederDB/README.md

 * Keywords are not case sensitive;
 * All elements save as String in kernel, so default element type is String.
 * Using brackets () to declare right order is recommended in 'where' statement especially when you rearrange the order the commend works.
-* The escape character for liederDB is slash '/', only works for quotation marks ' and " now.
+* The escape character for liederDB is slash '\', only works for quotation marks `, 'and " now.
 * __No nesting allowed in <> pair.__
 * The spaces at the start or the end of column name or table name would be trimmed off by kernel when you create table, adjust table name, insert new column, or adjust columns.